calvinmorett/dailys/content/en/posts/stylus.md

----
-layout: post
-title: Using Stylus, a Browser Extension
----
 +++
-title = "Easily make an Excel Macro" description = "Recording a Filter Macro in Excel" tags = [
+title = "Using Stylus, a Browser Extension" description = "The user experience is yours" tags = [
     "tutorial",
     "code",